-How can ISO help track customer perceptions?
+How ISO helps manufacturers track customer perceptions

 Your customers’ perception should not be a mystery.
 Customer perception provides a stream of valuable consumer insights that can lead to increased sales, new product development and most importantly, customer loyalty.
 ISO 9001:2015 clause 9.1.2, requires that any company that is ISO 9001:2015 certified must monitor customer perceptions of the degree to which their needs and expectations have been fulfilled; determine the methods for obtaining, monitoring, and using this information.
 And clause 9.3.2.c.1 requires that top management review customer satisfaction as part of the overall QMS review.
 The management review should include representation from top management, functional managers, facility managers, line managers, process owners, process users and action owners.

 It is important to remember the customer feedback process has important links and interfaces between other management systems and processes such as customer communication, design and development validation, design and development changes and process validation.

 Here’s more on how ISO helps manufacturers track customer feedback.
 There are other ways why ISO is important in determining customer satisfaction.
 If you look closely at ISO 9001:2015, there are several other clauses throughout the standard that address customer satisfaction and perception.
 For example, clause 5.1.2 requires that the focus on enhancing customer satisfaction is maintained.
 While clause 8.2.1.c requires an organization to have communication with customers to obtain feedback relating to products and services, including complaints.